-Consider a static collective model of the household with two adult decision-makers, a woman w and a man m.
-Households can consume K different goods with market prices $p = (p^1, ..., p^k)'$ .
+Consider a static collective model of the household with two adult decision-makers, a woman w and a man m.6 Households can consume K different goods with market prices $p = (p^1, ..., p^k)'$.
 Let $z = (z^1, ..., z^k)'$ be the K-vector of goods consumed by the household, and let y be the total expenditure incurred by the household.
-Given a household consumption bundle z, a private-good equivalent vector $x_i$ exists for each household member, such that $z = F(x_w + x_m)$ .
-In the absence of economies of scale, z would be equal to the sum of the private equivalent consumptions $x_w + x_m$ .
-Consumption sharing and the presence of public goods suggests, however, this
+Given a household consumption bundle z, a private-good equivalent vector x_i exists for each household member, such that $z = F(x_w + x_m)$.
+In the absence of economies of scale, z would be equal to the sum of

-&lt;sup>5Participation constraints will depend on each partner's option outside of the marriage.
+5Participation constraints will depend on each partner's option outside of the marriage.
 Marital breakup occurs when no arrangement that makes both partners better off staying together is feasible.
 But as long room for renegotiation remains, we may expect intra-household allocations to shift over time (Chiappori and Mazzocco 2017).
 The outside option has also been modeled as the non-cooperative solution instead of divorce (Lundberg and Pollak 1993).
-The collective model is silent on how the relative Pareto weights are determined in each period.
-The evolution of the bargaining-power parameters over time can be thought of as the solution to a repeated bargaining model subject to the period's outside options (divorce, separation, or a non-cooperative arrangement).
-Or it may be thought of as updated only when one of the individual's participation constraints binds and renegotiation occurs to achieve a new feasible allocation more favorable to this individual (Mazzocco 2007).
+The evolution of the bargaining-power parameters over time can be thought of as the solution to a repeated bargaining model subject to the period's outside options, or as updated only when one of the individual's participation constraints binds and renegotiation occurs to achieve a new feasible allocation more favorable to this individual (Mazzocco 2007).

-&lt;sup>6For ease of exposition, I limit the discussion to households with two adult decision-makers.
+6For ease of exposition, I limit the discussion to households with two adult decision-makers.
 The model can be easily extended to households with a greater number of adult decision-makers and the empirical analysis will account for them.

-assumption is plausibly unrealistic.
-Instead, I assume à la Barten linear consumption technology $z = A'(x_w + x_m)$ , a standard approach in the literature (Browning, Chiappori, and Lewbel 2013; Dunbar, Lewbel, and Pendakur 2013; Calvi 2020).
+the private equivalent consumptions $x_w + x_m$.
+Consumption sharing and the presence of public goods suggests, however, this assumption is plausibly unrealistic.
+Instead, I assume \dot{a} la Barten linear consumption technology $z = A'(x_w + x_m)$, a standard approach in the literature (Browning, Chiappori, and Lewbel 2013; Dunbar, Lewbel, and Pendakur 2013; Calvi 2020).7

-Let $U_i(x_i)$ be the utility of individual i over the vector of consumption goods $x_i$ .
+Let $U_i(x_i)$ be the utility of individual i over the vector of consumption goods x_i .
 Individuals' total utility may also depend on other household members' utilities (caring preferences) or depend on other economic decisions (e.g., leisure, savings).
-The individual's total utility function would then be assumed to be weakly separable over the subutility functions for the consumption goods $U_i(x_i)$ in a given period.
+The individual's total utility function would then be assumed to be weakly separable over the subutility functions for the consumption goods $U_i(x_i)$ in a given period, so that an individual type who gets utility from another as well as her own would have a utility function of the separable form $U^i[U_i(x_i), U{-i}(x{-i})]$.
 I assume the $U_i(x_i)$ are monotonically increasing in consumption, twice continuously differentiable, and strictly quasi-concave.
 At each period, households solve the following problem: